-Second arrest in mysterious death of Kim Jong Un's brother
+2 more people held in mysterious death of Kim Jong Un's half-brother

 Story highlights

-- The autopsy of Kim's body was completed on Wednesday, but no results were released

-- The North Korean dictator's half-brother was killed on his way to see his family

-(CNN)A second woman has been arrested over the alleged murder of the half-brother of North Korean leader Kim Jong Un, Malaysian police said.
+(CNN)Two more people have been arrested in connection with the death of North Korean leader Kim Jong Un's half brother, Malaysian authorities said.

+News of the arrests come a day after South Korean's National Assembly Intelligence Committee chairman said Kim Jong Nam died Monday morning after being poisoned at the airport.

+A 26-year-old Malaysian man, who is the boyfriend of another suspect, was arrested Wednesday in the city of Anpang, Selangor State Police Chief Abdul Samah Mat said.

-The woman, who was carrying an Indonesian passport, was arrested at about 2 a.m. on Thursday, local time, the Royal Malaysian Police said in a statement.
+She was arrested carrying an Indonesian passport at about 2 a.m.
+Thursday local time, the Royal Malaysian Police said in a statement.

+Indonesia's Ministry of Foreign Affairs confirmed she is a national of the country and is requesting consular access.

-Police did not say where she was detained, only that she had been identified on CCTV footage from Kuala Lumpur International Airport, and was alone at the time of her arrest.
+Police did not say where she was detained, only that she had been identified on closed circuit TV footage from Kuala Lumpur International Airport, and was alone at the time of her arrest.

-Kim Jong Nam died on Monday morning after allegedly being poisoned at the airport, according to South Korean's National Assembly Intelligence Committee.

 The first arrest was made on Wednesday when a woman carrying a Vietnamese travel document was taken into custody by police at the airport.
-She was due to appear in court Thursday.
+Both women have been remanded in custody for seven days, according to police.

+The Vietnamese Ministry of Foreign Affairs did not confirm to CNN whether the woman was a Vietnamese citizen.

+"Our Vietnamese relevant authorities are working closely with their Malaysian counterparts to clarify the information," Nguyen Phuong Tra, an official with the ministry, said in an emailed statement to CNN.

+Mat later confirmed to CNN that a still image from closed circuit television, which was published in the Malay Mail, showed one of the female suspects in Sepang on Monday.

-The North Korean embassy in Malaysia has confirmed Kim Jong Nam's identity, Malaysian Deputy Prime Minister Ahmad Zahid Hamid said in a press briefing Thursday.
-Kim had been traveling under the name Kim Chol.
+Speaking to the press Thursday, Malaysian Deputy Prime Minister Ahmad Zahid Hamidi said the North Korean embassy in Malaysia had confirmed Kim Jong Nam's identity.
+Kim had been traveling with two passports, under the name Kim Chol.

+North Korea has requested Kim's body through the embassy and Malaysia would comply once the autopsy was complete, Hamidi said.
+He added that no next of kin had asked for the body.

+When asked about reports alleging North Korea's involvement in Kim's death, Hamidi said it was "only speculation."

 How it happened